rsaccoll/awesome-test-conference-videos/README.md

 # About
-This list was assembled to share the best talks / lectures related to quality and software testing
+This list was assembled to share the best talks / lectures related to quality and software testing (Both being in pt-br or en-us).

 To contribute to this list, if you want to contribute to this list, see the file called [CONTRIBUTING](https://github.com/rsaccoll/awesome-test-conference-videos/blob/master/CONTRIBUTING.md).
 For other awesome lists, see [awesome](https://github.com/sindresorhus/awesome).